-May 22, 2020
+May 29, 2020

-Interim Guidance for Resuming Elective Dental Services in Vermont - IMMEDIATELY AS OF MAY 22 2020.
+Interim Guidance for Resuming Dental Services in Vermont - AS OF JUNE 1, 2020.

-Dental procedures can resume very low risk and low risk procedures immediately if dental health care professionals fully adhere to the guidance outlined below, and comply with CDC's Updated Interim Infection Prevention and Control Guidance for Dental Settings During the COVID-19 Response.
+Dental procedures can resume if dental health care professionals fully adhere to the guidance outlined below, and comply with COVID-19 Response.
 Patients must be confident that the environment where they will receive care is safe.

-To minimize the risks associated with the provision of aerosol generating procedures, dental health care professionals shall comply with CDC's Standard and Transmission-Based Precautions (including Airborne Precautions) and may provide elective procedures under the Low Risk and Very Low Risk categories outlined in the table at the end of this guidance.
+To minimize the risks associated with the provision of aerosol-generating procedures, dental health care professionals shall comply with CDC's Standard and Transmission-Based Precautions (including Airborne Precautions) and may provide procedures under all categories outlined in the table at the end of this guidance.

 This guidance applies to dental health care professionals licensed under Title 26 of the Vermont Statutes Annotated.